DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_3.md

 ### 🧩Coupling & Cohesion (2024 — Q5(b))

+- Explain various types of coupling with the help of an example.
+[2020, Section C Q5(b)]
+- Explain the types of coupling and cohesion.
+[2021, Section B (d)]
+- Define Cohesion.
+What is Functional Cohesion?
+Does Functional Cohesion within a module bring about good software design?
+Give an example.
+What type of coupling and cohesion is preferred?
+[2023, Section C Q5(a)]
+- What is meant by the term cohesion in the context of software design?
+[2024, Section C Q5(b)]

 - What is meant by the term cohesion in the context of software design?
 [2024, Section C Q5(b)]

 When a software program is modularized, its tasks are divided into several modules based on some characteristics.